Top 0.1% dependent packages on proxy.golang.org

 License: MIT

-Latest release: 5 months ago
+Latest release: 4 months ago

-First release: almost 5 years ago
+First release: over 6 years ago

 Namespace: github.com/ugorji/go